intel/scikit-learn-intelex/doc/sources/oneapi_gpu.rst

 - Use global configurations of Intel(R) Extension for Scikit-learn\*:
      1. The :code:`target_offload` option can be used to set the device primarily used to perform computations.
 Accepted data types are :code:`str` and :code:`dpctl.SyclQueue`.
-If string, expected to be "auto" (the execution context is deduced from input data location), or SYCL* filter selector string.
-Default value is "auto"
+If you pass a string to :code:`target_offload`, it should either be ``"auto"``, which means that the execution context is deduced from the location of input data, or a string with SYCL* filter selector.
+The default value is ``"auto"``.
      2. The :code:`allow_fallback_to_host` option
         is a Boolean flag.
 If set to :code:`True`, the computation is allowed to fallback to the host device when a particular estimator does not support